 When is a recall necessary?

 A recall is issued when it has been determined that a vehicle, equipment, car seat, or tire creates an unreasonable safety risk failing to meet the minimum safety standards.

-A safety defect is defined as a problem existing in a motor vehicle or item of motor vehicle equipment which:
+A safety defect is a problem existing in a motor vehicle or item of motor vehicle equipment which:

-- poses a risk to motor vehicle safety, and
+- Poses a risk to motor vehicle safety

 Common vehicle defects that lead to recalls

 While vehicle recalls may be inconvenient and require owners to take time out of their schedules to sit in an auto repair shop, they are also necessary.
 Car safety has improved tremendously since the first true gasoline automobile was invented 134 years ago.
 Although the population and the number of vehicles on the road have increased tremendously, today’s vehicles now have several safety features that have contributed to significant declines in car crash fatalities.
 Whenever there is a defect in this equipment, it can lead to serious accidents and injuries.